-Refer to the Project Planning process area for more information about planning stakeholder involvement and obtaining plan commitment.
+Refer to the Work Planning process area for more information about planning stakeholder involvement and obtaining plan commitment.

 - 1. Agendas and schedules for collaborative activities - 2.
 Recommendations for resolving relevant stakeholder issues - 3.
-Documented issues (e.g., issues with stakeholder requirements, product and product component requirements, product architecture, product design)
+Documented issues (e.g., issues with stakeholder and service system requirements, architecture, design)

-1. Coordinate with relevant stakeholders who should participate in project activities.
+1. Coordinate with relevant stakeholders who should participate in work activities.

-The relevant stakeholders should already be identified in the project plan.
+The relevant stakeholders should already be identified in the work plan.